urastogi885/supermarket-cleaning-robot/README.md

 sudo apt install ros-kinetic-turtlebot-gazebo ros-kinetic-turtlebot-apps ros-kinetic-turtlebot-rviz-launchers
 ```
 - Create your ROS workspace by following instructions on the [*create ROS workspace tutortial page*](http://wiki.ros.org/catkin/Tutorials/create_a_workspace).

-## Known Bugs and Issues

-Right now we are facing the object collection issue, where our idea is to remove the object from the world as the robot reached the object.
-The can should be vanished representing that the can is collected by the robot.

 ## Build